agential-ai/agential/CONTRIBUTING.md

 ```
 poetry --version
 ```
-This will output the poetry version (and also verify that poetry CLI is running).
+This will output the poetry version and verify the existence of the poetry CLI.

 Then clone the repository and enter the discussion-agents directory.